-Huntington disease (HD) is an autosomal-dominantly inherited, fatal, neurodegenerative disorder.
+Huntington’s disease (HD) is an autosomal-dominantly inherited, fatal, neurodegenerative disorder.
 Patients present with motor dysfunction, psychiatric disturbances, cognitive impairments and metabolic abnormalities.
-These behavioral changes are directly associated with the dysfunction and degeneration of certain brain areas, most prominently striatum and cortex.
 The sole cause of developing HD is the expansion of an unstable repeat of CAG base triplets in the coding region of the Huntingtin gene, HTT.
-CAG repeat lengths up to 34 are considered to lie in the normal range, while more than 35 CAG repeats lead most likely to the development of HD.
-The age of disease onset correlates inversely with CAG repeat length and lies on average at the age of 40–50 years.
+CAG repeat lengths of up to 34 are considered to be physiological, while more than 35 CAG repeats lead most likely to the development of HD.
+The age of disease onset correlates inversely with CAG repeat length and starts at the age of 40–50 years.

-QPS Austria is ready to provide samples (brain tissue, CSF etc.) from these animals for analyses in your laboratory.
+QPS Neuropharmacology is ready to provide samples (brain tissue, CSF etc.) from these animals for analyses in your laboratory.

 Homozygous BACHD rats present the same phenotype as heterozygous BACHD rats but with an earlier disease onset